road-core/service/README.md

       ```
       **Note:** using static token will require you to set the `k8s_cluster_api` mentioned in section 6.4, as this will disable the loading of OCP config from in-cluster/kubeconfig.

-## 4. Configure OLS TLS communication
+## 4. Configure RCS TLS communication

-   This section provides instructions on configuring TLS (Transport Layer Security) for the OLS Application, enabling secure connections via HTTPS.
+   This section provides instructions on configuring TLS (Transport Layer Security) for the RCS Application, enabling secure connections via HTTPS.
 TLS is enabled by default; however, if necessary, it can be disabled through the `dev_config` settings.

    1. Enabling and Disabling TLS

-      By default, TLS is enabled in OLS.
+      By default, TLS is enabled in RCS.
 To disable TLS, adjust the `dev_config` in your configuration file as shown below:

       ```yaml
          dev_config: